barneydellar/RefactoringToTheStrategyPattern/Readme.md

 This kata is designed to help you learn how to refactor to the Strategy pattern (https://refactoring.guru/design-patterns/strategy)

-There is a class called and Widget, which has complicated behaviour that is different depending on what its Type is.
+There is a class called Widget, which has complicated behaviour that is different depending on what its Type is.
 And its type can change at run-time.
 Your goal is to create classes for each strategy, and to move the logic into these classes.

 There are existing tests which should be comprehensive enough to give you a safety harness as you refactor, but you might need to update them as you go.